fnokeke/beehive/README.md

 ## Backend / Server
 - Flask server for managing & hosting content
 - Postgres database for storing records
-- Celery for periodically exporting moves data to Google calendar
+- Celery for periodically tasks
 - Redis server for supporting celery

 ## Services
 - Account Login using Google Oauth2 and Flask-Login
 - Google Calendar Service for accessing user calendar
 - [Moves API][Moves API]
+- [RescueTime API][RescueTime API]

 ## Environment
 - Install virtualenv and activate a new environment.
 Virtualenv was used to set up the environment of this project.
-If you a little fancy, you can use virtualenvwrapper to manage your virtual environments.
+If you're a little fancy, you can use virtualenvwrapper to manage your virtual environments.
 You can look at [this helpful virtual env & virtualenvwrapper guide][Virtualenv Guide]
 - Install requirements: `pip install -r requirements.txt`

 ## Oauth2 Setup
 - To [use Google Oauth2][Google Credentials], create a project so you have `client_id` and `client_secret`.
 *NB: Although countless ways/libraries exist for enabling Oauth2, I recommend [this nice tutorial][Google Flask Oauth Tutorial] for how to setup Google Oauth2 access on a flask server.
 It's simple and straight to the point.*
 - To [access Moves API][Moves API], you also need to set up a developer account.
+- To access RescueTime API using Oauth, you need to contact RescueTime (applicable July 2017)

+## Postgres installation
+- If on mac, best to setup your postgres local environment by installing [postgres app][postgres app link].
+- On linux, use `pip install psycopg2` (psycopg2 is not in requirements.txt because it breaks setup on mac).

 ## Create postgres user
 - Install postgres and launch session: `sudo -u postgres psql`